umarcor/osvb/doc/egs/axi4stream.rst

 ----------------------------

-:ghsrc:`AXI4Stream/test/vunit/run_capi.py <AXI4Stream/test/vunit/run_capi.py>` is a variant of the default script, which uses :ref:`OSVB:pyCAPI` for retrieving the filesets.
+:ghsrc:`AXI4Stream/test/vunit/run_capi.py <AXI4Stream/test/vunit/run_capi.py>` is a variant of the default script, which uses :ref:`OSVB:API:Core` for retrieving the filesets.
 Testbenches are found and executed as usual.

 OSVVM TBStream
 ==============